 Injuries at, or to or from work are very common and there is no need to be stoic and soldier on.

 How much compensation you will get is not an easy answer as tied to your specific injuries and the type of injury.

-We can help identify if you can claim compensation and how much you may get, chat, call or email us and we'll be glad to assess your claim.
+However, we can help identify if you firstly can claim compensation and how much you may get.
+You’re welcome to chat, call or email us and we’ll be glad to assess your claim.

 For over many years The Personal Injury Lawyers have been recovering compensation for Queensland’s injured workers in all forms of industry and for a wide range of work related injuries, including, but not limited to:

 Upper and lower limb injuries (injuries to arms and legs);

 Soft tissue, strain and sprain injuries;